Code-Institute-Submissions/phillrutherford-fitness-first/README.md

 I had some issues with deployment also.
 I couldnt login to heroku through the terminal but had to input "heroku login -i" instead of "heroku login".
 Furthermore deployment is still failing and I am unsure why.
 I am getting a Bad Request(400) but cannot think why at this time.
+I resolved this issue through the help of tutor support.
+The aws region name was labelled incorrectly.

+Finally I couldnt get the payment intent working.
+I spent my last day working on it and was unsuccessful in solving the issue.
+I am not sure what the issue is but unfortuneatley I ran out of time and had to submit an incomplete project.

 # Deployment